obaldwingeil/Greenspaces/README.md

 ## Running Locally
 ### Note: This app is configured to run on Android Studio Arctic Fox | 2020.3.1 Patch 3, other versions of android studio may not be compatible with the build.

-In order to run the app in a development state, you will need to download Android Studio and some IDE suitible for python I use PyCharm.
+In order to run the app in a development state, you will need to download Android Studio and some IDE suitible for python.
+I use PyCharm.
+You will also need to set up an instance of a MySQL database.
+To do this and monitor my database, I used MySQL workbench.

 In Android Studio, Create a new project from version control by going to File --> New... --> Project from version control.
 As pictured below.

 ![Android Studio From Version Control Image](https://github.com/obaldwingeil/Greenspaces/blob/main/AS-from-version-control.png?raw=true)